khakhalin/notes/00_words_to_lookup.md

 * #halfthere - for projects that are close to completion.
 * #todo - for follow-ups that need to be done

+See also: [[job_search]] - lots of questions and more links & opinions about what to learn

 Videos
 * Conway, the free will theorem: https://www.youtube.com/watch?v=ftIllWczf5w
 * Laplace operator: https://www.youtube.com/watch?v=oEq9ROl9Umk